 Founded in 1900, Carnegie Mellon University is a research university based in Pittsburgh, Pennsylvania.
 Staying true to its motto, “My heart is in work,” CMU encourages students to blend their passion with education.
 Not only does Carnegie Mellon attract top-tier talent from around the globe, but it is home to a number of notable alumni, including Matt Bomer and Judith Resnik!
-If you’re dreaming of being one of them, dive in and find out everything there is to know about Carnegie Mellon University rankings, courses, fees, and admissions!
+If you’re dreaming of being one of them, dive in and find out everything there is to know about CMU rankings, courses, fees, and admissions!

 Carnegie Mellon University | Ranking